mactul/curl/docs/cmdline-opts/_ENVIRONMENT.md

 If curl was built with HTTP/3 support, setting this environment variable to a local directory makes curl produce **qlogs** in that directory, using file names named after the destination connection id (in hex).
 Do note that these files can become rather large.
-Works with the ngtcp2 and quiche QUIC backends.
+Works with the ngtcp2 and quiceh QUIC backends.

 ## `SHELL`
 Used on VMS when trying to detect if using a **DCL** or a **Unix** shell.